rcl-identity/docs/useradmin.md

 ![image](/images/useradmin/user-group-add3.png)

-The user is now added to the UserAdmins group and can access the Identity Proofing application to verify the physical identity of persons signing up for a Digital ID.
+The user is now added to the UserAdmins group and can access the [Identity Proofing Application]() to verify the physical identity of persons signing up for a Digital ID.

 **The user should be part of the [Identity Approver](aadb2c.md#customize-the-sign-up-page) organization, user or department.**